 As the swell of thousands of voices singing “Hatikvah” rang through the stadium, I could feel my own heart swell for my father.
 In his quiet manner, he had served his country honorably—athletically, politically, militarily.
 It still seemed improbable to think how his basketball career and ultimately his life was shaped by Stalin’s death and Nasser’s miscalculation.
 But without the twists of fate provided by these autocrats, I wouldn’t have ended up in New York.
 And I wouldn’t have ended up in that cab with the driver who’d been on the train with my father.

-On the rest of the ride back to my apartment, that cab driver told me how he’d been a fervent Maccabi Tel Aviv fan as a kid.
+On the rest of the ride back to my apartment, the cab driver told me how he’d been a fervent Maccabi Tel Aviv fan as a kid.
 A groupie, he told me.
 As a teenager, he pestered them into allowing him to be a ball boy at their practices.
 And when the command from Ben-Gurion came to head to Moscow, he talked himself onto that train.

 It’s a small world—yes, we all know that—but this coincidence seemed staggering to me.
 A random taxi ride in a city of 8 million and suddenly we were back on the Romanian border, each train car getting its wheels painstakingly widened.
 The driver remembered my father well.
 “The Yemenite Giant,” he said, the jowls framing his moon-shaped face bristling with unshaven beard.
 “Ta-tum!”